fanyunxiang/collection_services/docs/service-flow.md

 - Other feature screens (booking, documents, feedback) submit JSON payloads straight to their matching API endpoints.

 ### 2. Frontend helpers
-- `src/services/authService.ts` wraps `fetch` calls to `/api/auth`, automatically injecting the selected action (`login` or `register`), forwarding identifiers/passwords, and throwing when the response is not OK.
-This keeps UI components slim and testable.
+- `src/services/authService.ts` now reads and writes user accounts directly from `localStorage`, guaranteeing that authentication stays entirely on the client.
+Shared helpers normalize identifiers, detect duplicates, and ensure roles follow the "contains 'admin' => admin" rule so that the UI can remain lean.

 ### 3. API layer
-- Each route under `src/app/api` parses the incoming JSON, delegates to the corresponding backend service, and normalizes the response via the shared helpers.
+- Each route under `src/app/api` (bookings, documents, feedback) parses the incoming JSON, delegates to the corresponding backend service, and normalizes the response via the shared helpers.
-- The auth route also manages cookie issuance so the browser keeps Supabase tokens in sync when the login succeeds.
+- Authentication no longer traverses these API routes; all login and registration calls resolve entirely on the client through the local storage helpers above.

 ### 4. Backend service helpers
-- Authentication helpers in `src/backend/services/userService.ts` normalize usernames into emails, validate required fields, and use the Supabase admin or server clients to create accounts or start sessions.
-- Domain services (`bookingService.ts`, `documentService.ts`, `feedbackService.ts`) act as validation/normalization layers.
+- Domain services (`bookingService.ts`, `documentService.ts`, `feedbackService.ts`) continue to act as validation/normalization layers.
 They rely on `utils/validators.ts` to enforce data shape before handing the record back to the API route.
+- The previous Supabase-based auth helpers are now obsolete for the current flow; they can be revisited later if server-side persistence becomes necessary again.
 ### 5. Infrastructure integration
-- `src/backend/lib/supabaseClient.ts` centralizes Supabase configuration, ensures all mandatory environment variables are present, and exports both anon (server) and service-role clients for downstream modules.
+- Supabase clients remain available for future integrations, but authentication no longer depends on them.
+This means the app can run without any Supabase environment variables while keeping the domain service patterns intact for other features.

 ## Quick start for extending services
 1. **Design the payload** you expect from the client and codify it in a new service module under `src/backend/services`.
 Reuse the `ensure*` helpers or add new ones in `utils/validators.ts` when you find yourself validating similar patterns.